chrisweb/chris.lu/README_WIP.md

 * [can I use "css polygon()"](https://caniuse.com/mdn-css_types_basic-shape_polygon)
 * [can I use "css calc()"](https://caniuse.com/calc)

-#### notched boxes or buttons using css only (with fake border)
+#### boxes or buttons with angled corners using css only (with fake border)

-3) this technique is very similar to the previous one, the only difference is that we will use **2 html elements**, one inside of the other and the one inside will be slightly smaller than the one that is the **container**, this way we create a fake border, this is a nice technique to add a border to an element that uses the `clip-path` css property
+3.2) this technique is very similar to the previous one, the only difference is that we will use **2 html elements**, one inside of the other and the one inside will be slightly smaller than the one that is the **container**, this way we create a fake border, this is a nice technique to add a border to an element that uses the `clip-path` css property

 Note: the only thing this solution lacks is support for shadows, so if you want a border and a shadow around the shape itself too, then this solution will not be enough but the next chapter will show you how to also add shadow